Fleet Wash Estimate Wizard

 Fleet proposals are built for companies that need vehicle washing services -- delivery fleets, service vans, truck yards, and rental lots.
-The builder has five steps: client, fleet inventory, schedule and site, pricing and options, and review and send.
+The Fleet Wash Estimate Wizard has five steps: client, fleet inventory, schedule and site, pricing and options, and review and send.

 Step 1 -- Client